alfatihart/Hackintosh-MSI-GL62M-7RDX/README.md

 **Notes**
 * Audio sometimes works for a few minutes then goes silent, then works again.
 Outsmart it with antipopd
-* Sometimes audio doesn't work, need to restart several times (this issue already fixed)
+* Sometimes audio doesn't work, need to restart several times

 **Thanks to**
 * https://www.olarila.com